numbermonkey/pihole-dashboard-inky/README.md

 </p>

 ## My Setup
-- Raspberry Pi Zero WH (You can also solder the headers by yourself)
+- Raspberry Pi Zero v1.3 (You can also solder the headers by yourself)
-- <a href="https://www.waveshare.com/2.13inch-e-paper-hat.htm">2.13 inch E-Ink display HAT for Raspberry Pi</a>
+- <a href="https://shop.pimoroni.com/products/inky-phat?variant=12549254217811">2.13 inch E-Ink display HAT for Raspberry Pi</a>
 - <a href="https://pi-hole.net/">Pi-Hole</a> (I have v5.2.4 at the moment)

 ## Configuration